 Sessions missed due to inclement weather will be made up at the coaches’ discretion.

 There is no guarantee to the number of nights that the programs will run.
 Typically we are able to get 8-10 weeks in during the December-March period.
-Sessions may be be cancelled due to lack of snow, temperatures below -20c, and conflicts with racing schedules.
+Sessions may be canceled due to lack of snow, temperatures below -20c, and conflicts with racing schedules.

-- Program costs do not include Club membership fees, trail passes for Canada Olympic Park or the Canmore Nordic Centre.
+- Program costs do not include Club membership fees, Confederation Trail Fees, or the Canmore Nordic Centre.

 If you are unsure which program is best suited to you or if you have questions, please email our Club Coach.